chantastic/esmodule-reference-course/README.md

 `import { fallbackName, greet } from "./modules/assignment.js";`

-_Note that an `export` list is commonly at the end of a file to guarantee that everything exported — or referenced — already exsits._
+_Note that an `export` list is commonly at the end of a file to guarantee that everything exported — or referenced — already exists_

 #### Assignment